12 Plants that Repel Insects Naturally

 Some plants act as trap crops, luring insects away from more valuable plants.
 Nasturtiums attract aphids, keeping them off vegetables like tomatoes and peppers.
 You can protect your garden naturally and chemical-freely by choosing the right plants that deter insects.
 These plants work together to create a balanced ecosystem, making them a smart choice for pest control.

-Pest-Repelling Plants
+Natural Pest-Repelling Plants

 Herbs That Deter Insects